 This installs the package manager, Homebrew, on your device.
 It may take a moment for Homebrew to download and install.
 This is perfectly normal.
 Depending on your machine's configuration, you may also be prompted to enter the password for your user account.

-Next, we add the following line so that Homebrew packages are run before the system versions of the same packages (which may be dated or not what we want).
-Note that the command below is for bash users, not zsh users.
-(Check your Mac OS version to determine which your machine has.
-Recent versions of Mac OS such as Catalina are shipped with zsh.)
+Next, we'll need to configure our shell to correctly work with Homebrew.
+Enter the following command in the command line prompt so that Homebrew packages are run before the system versions of the same packages (which may be dated or not what we want).
+Take note: only run the command that corresponds to the shell that you are using.

 $ echo 'export PATH=/usr/local/bin:$PATH' >> ~/.bash_profile